KDE-Styles/adapta-icontheme/README.md

 ### Adapta KDE Installer

 Use the script to install the latest version directly from this repo (independently on your distro):

+This is not tested on immutable Distros.
+Changing your system theme files is not nessecary, you can do all that as user.

 #### Install